Imanity-Software/documentation/docs/imanityspigot/files-structure-and-example-configuration.md

 autoDownloadSpark: true

 # Should tnt entities be hidden?
 (Just before they explode)
+# This option can provide a significant FPS boost to your players.
 hideTntEntities: false

 # Should allow the server to change the weather?